Home Best Vancouver Places Vancouver History and Culture Whistler’s Squamish Lil’wat Cultural Centre and Indigenous Museum

 Indigenous Peoples Day

 Each year the Centre hosts a few special activities to celebrate National Indigenous Peoples Day which takes place annually on June 21st.
-The celebrations happen on that date or close to it.

 Every Child Matters